 Say you're using C mostly for variables and functions declarations, conditional and program flow statements, and for access to libraries.
 So pretty light stuff.

-And you're using statement APIs for heavy lifting, say building strings, querying databases, outputting data, file manipulation, memory structures, program execution, encryption, encoding, JSON parsing, web stuff like cookies, input parameters, uploading and downloading files, request handling, daemonizing etc. - you get the picture, lots of stuff you need every day.
-Add to that the automatic memory allocation and garbage collector for statement APIs.
+And you're using statement APIs for heavy lifting, such as building strings, querying databases, outputting data, file manipulation, memory structures, program execution, encryption, encoding, JSON parsing, web stuff like cookies, input parameters, uploading and downloading files, request handling, daemonizing etc. - you get the picture, lots of stuff you need every day.
+Add to that the automatic memory allocation/garbage collector and automatic file closing for statement APIs.

 This setup clearly isn't safe; because C can still be used in any way you like.
 But it is safer